buty619/nextjs-template/README.md

 ### Aditional INFO:

 1. to run use `npm run dev`
+2. to make type check use `npm run typeCheck`
-2. to see state handle, use of classnames and manage of routs please go to /posts/first-post
+3. to see state handle, use of classnames and manage of routs please go to /posts/first-post

-### Important Next js Docs
+## Important Next js Docs

 **Two Forms of Pre-rendering**